-- More self-confidence.
+- Increased self-confidence.

 - A desire to be more talkative and social.

-When it comes to illegal drugs, cocaine is one of the quickest to exit your system.
+When it comes to illegal drugs, cocaine is one of the quickest to exit the system.
 That means that a cocaine high does not last very long.
 People who snort cocaine are usually high for anywhere from five to 30 minutes.